myrojoylee/Savvy-Note-Saver/README.md

 ## Description

 This assignment introduces us to Express.js (Express), which, as defined, is considered the "de facto standard server framework for Node.js".
+It is used to build a more robust web app with backend functionality with a built-in Fetch API package.

+In this work, the frontend was built and we connected Express in order to build the server side.
+Notes can be added and deleted.

 WIP!
 Follow the progress below: